 On the drive to the yurt 90 minutes away where we'd pick up the horses, we passed about ten more similar cemeteries.
 Joomart, our 22 year-old guide, told us he spoke four languages: Russian, Turkish, English in addition to his native Kyrgyz!
 It would have been so helpful had we learned some basic Russian for this years's trip as Russian is spoken by everyone in this part of the world known as Central Asia.

 On hills around the world, we have seen signs written in white rocks.
 This one said 'Save Our Forests.'
 Joomart told us there are six million Kyrgyz people and, or including, I'm not sure which, another one million Kyrgyz working in neighboring Russia.
 The country has been independent from Russia since August 31, 1991.
 In the 120 seat government, there are five political parties with the Social Democrats having the most representatives.
 Joomart told us the President, who can be elected for a maximum of two terms, happened to be from the Social Democratic Party but is not required to be from the leading party.
+I thought we were pretty adventurous about to embark on a long horse trek until we saw these long-distance cyclists!

 Finally, about 1, we were excited to arrive at the yurt camp where our long awaited horse trek was about to begin!
 Joomart explained that families tend to their animals while they live in the yurts from May-November each year before they move to the village.